-We sat down with Chief Scientist and Co-Founder of OpenAI, Ilya Sutskever, in 2018 to discuss the current challenges faced across industry in regard to Deep Learning and some of the advancements on the horizon.
+We sat down with Chief Scientist and Co-Founder of OpenAI, Ilya Sutskever, to discuss the current challenges faced across industry in regard to Deep Learning and some of the advancements on the horizon.
 We are delighted to be joined by Ilya again in San Francisco at the start of next year where he will be discussing whether any of the below predictions proved correct.

 But first, for those who are not yet acquainted with either Ilya or OpenAI, a brief introduction.
 OpenAI, a non-profit company, was formed in 2015 by Ilya, alongside Elon Musk, Sam Altman and Greg Brockman with the goal of not only conducting groundbreaking research, but to develop what was dubbed 'friendly AI', that is, AI to benefit humanity as a whole and decrease wider societies fear of AI development.
 Just this year, industry giants Microsoft pledged a $1 Billion of investment for future development.